-If you undertake an activity according to a certificate of self-employment, you may actually engage in any type of economic commercial activities which meets the criteria of independence, continuity and commercial advantage, except the activities which require incorporation of a legal entity in accordance with legislation, the activities which require permits and licences, also the practice of a lawyer, if in accordance with the Republic of Lithuania Law on the Bar the person does not meet all professional and qualification requirements.
-Information about licences for the specific types of activity is available under “List of permits”.
+If you undertake an activity according to a certificate of self-employment, you may actually engage in any type of economic commercial activities which meets the criteria of independence, continuity and commercial advantage, except the activities which require incorporation of a legal entity in accordance with legislation, the activities which require permits and licenses, also the practice of a lawyer, if in accordance with the Republic of Lithuania Law on the Bar the person does not meet all professional and qualification requirements.
+Information about licenses for the specific types of activity is available under “List of permits”.

 Comparison of individual activities with business activities of a legal entity